aamcrae/MeterMon/README.md

 # MeterMon
-A package to monitor and record smart meter data
+A package to monitor and record smart meter data.